jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-01.md

 ## Materials Required

-- Smartphone or personal camera
+- Smartphone or personal camera: [Setup your Smartphone Camera for Photo](Setup.md)
 - Computer
 - Optional: headphones (for tutorials)